 You need to decide that radical self-love is the only way.
 It is a waste of time and life to live it hating yourself!
 What’s the point?

 Surround yourself with uplifting music, pictures, movies, books, and podcasts.
 Surround yourself with things that bring you joy and throw out things that do not.
 Unfollow people you compare yourself to.
 Engage in hobbies that you truly like- whether it’s deemed “embarrassing” or “uncool”.
 Why would you live your own life to someone else’s preferences?
 Every time you look in the mirror, smile and compliment yourself.
 Hype yourself up!
 Combat negative thoughts with positive ones (even if you don’t truly believe them).
 Fight your self-deprecation, cynicism, and pessimism and persist with your bullet-proof optimism.

 Habits and discipline will make or break you!
 Being a disciplined person is a life-long journey that can lead to success in any domain.
-Whether it be timers, daily scheduling, motivational videos, vision boards, you need to commit to your goals for at least 1 month and it will soon turn into a habit.
+Whether it be timers, daily scheduling, motivational videos, or vision boards, you need to commit to your goals for at least 1 month and it will soon turn into a habit.

 You need to show up for yourself, instead of abandoning things when it gets hard.
 You’ve set goals for a reason, so why fail to execute them?
 Scared of failure?
 Embarrassed?
 Tired?
 All these reasons are valid but how does it feel when it’s the end of the year and you haven’t accomplished your resolution for the 5th time in a row?